LongLong-Jing/PyTorch-UNet/README.md

 # PyTorch-UNet
-PyTorch Implementation for Segmentation and Saliency Prediction
+PyTorch Implementation for Foreground Segmentation and Saliency Prediction

 ## Prerequisites
 - Linux or macOS